Are you worried about how the cold weather will impact your home?

 For inside pipes: thaw the ice in the pipe with a hot water bottle working your way along from the top end.

 For outside pipes: your boiler condensing pipe can usually be found on the external wall to where your boiler is placed.
-Thaw the pipe using hot water makes sure it is not boiling.
+Thaw the pipe using hot water, make sure it is not boiling.

 Please make sure the water to the property is turned off as soon as possible.
 Try and mop up any excess water to minimize possible damage.